jamesdinardo/Retail-Forecasting/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; e.
 Random Forest Regressor

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; f.
-Gradient Boosted Trees
+Boosted Trees

 5. Conclusion

 ## 1. Introduction

 One of the key challenges for retail companies is to predict how well a store or department will perform in the future based on past performance.
-Given past information about a particular store department--its geographical location, weather, weekly consumer price index, previous sales etc--can we predict what its sales will be for a given week next year?
-This project attempts to predict the 2012 weekly sales for each department of a set of 45 retail stores, based on data from 2011-2011 (see section 2 for the full list of variables).
-It makes use of several data-science libraries in Python--Pandas for data cleaning and analysis, Matplotlib for data visualization, and scikit-learn for machine learning.
-We will be concerned not only with coming up with the best possible model, but also comparing and contrasting the performance of different algorithms.
+Given past information about a particular store department--its size, previous sales, the temperature and unemployment rate that week etc--can we predict what its sales will be for a given week next year?
+This project attempts to predict the 2012 weekly sales for each department of a set of 45 retail stores, based on data from 2010-2011 (see section 2 for the full list of variables).
+It makes use of several data-science libraries in Python--pandas for data cleaning and analysis, matplotlib for data visualization, and scikit-learn for machine learning.
+The goal us to implement several different models (including linear, tree-based, and ensemble methods) to come up with a best model that can predict sales within one standard deviation of the mean.

-The code is written using Python inside of Jupyter notebooks (ipynb files).
+The code is written in Python inside of Jupyter notebooks (ipynb files).
 There are 7 notebooks in total: one for data preparation, one for data exploration, and one for each of the 5 types of models that will be trained, tested, and evaluated.
 This readme contains only minimal code and visualizations needed to express the main insights: the full code can be found in the notebooks, which can be downloaded should one wish to experiment on their own with the data.
 Additionally, I have created an easy to use application, written in Flask, where the user can input information, such as the store, department, and week, and immediately receive a prediction for weekly sales.

 ## 2. Overview of the Data